-Dim the lights, grab the popcorn, and open Netflix or Amazon Prime Video because we have a list of the best Stephen King movies you can stream right now, in chronological order.
+Dim the lights and grab the popcorn.
+We have a list of the best Stephen King movies on Netflix and Amazon you can stream right now, in chronological order.

 The first adaptation and one of the most memorable movies is Carrie.
 This supernatural horror film stars Sissy Spacek as the overly shy Carrie White.
 Abused by her mother, played by Piper Laurie, Carrie discovers she has telekinetic powers which become dangerous when she feels threatened.
 And when her classmates play a cruel joke on her at the prom, those who bullied her wind up paying a high price.